 PASA’s Summer Learning History

-For six years, PASA partnered with Providence Public Schools to offer the AfterZone Summer STEM Camp, which gave Providence middle school students fun, hands-on, field learning experiences that focused on building science, technology, engineering, and math (STEM) skills, all while having fun under the summer sun.
+During a six year period, PASA partnered with Providence Public Schools to offer the AfterZone Summer STEM Camp, which gave Providence middle school students fun, hands-on, field learning experiences that focused on building science, technology, engineering, and math (STEM) skills, all while having fun under the summer sun.

-Over those six years, we built a hands-on partnership model that featured collaborative teaching teams consisting of a community-based STEM educator, a district teacher, and an AfterZone staff member who would co-develop and co-teach a collaborative curriculum that connected academically aligned STEM and literacy skills with hands-on field research.
+This hands-on partnership model featured collaborative teaching teams consisting of a community-based STEM educator, a district teacher, and an AfterZone staff member who would co-develop and co-teach a collaborative curriculum that connected academically aligned STEM and literacy skills with hands-on field research.